 - Gastric tract

-Paracelsus, father of modern medicine, created it and used it in the 16th Century, but the recipe disappeared a few years after his death.
+Swedish Bitters has a long and deep history that spans hundreds of years.
+Paracelsus, father of modern medicine, created Swedish and used it in the 16th Century, but the recipe disappeared a few years after his death.

-Centuries later, the recipe was found among the writings of the well-known Swedish physician and rector of medicine, Dr Samst, who died in his 104th year when he was thrown from a horse while out enjoying his daily ride.
+Centuries later, the recipe was found among the writings of the well-known Swedish physician and rector of medicine, Dr Claus Samst, who died at 104.
 All members of his family had reached an unusually old age.

 Austrian herbalist Maria Treben rediscovered Swedish Bitters and relates her case history in her own words: